noise-lab/censorship-course/docs/breakouts/propaganda.md

 **Discussion prompts.**
 - The book identifies four behavioral signatures of propaganda campaigns: high volume, high retweet ratio, fast retweets, coordinated timing.
 Modern engagement-farming influencers exhibit all four.
 Does that mean they *are* propaganda, or that the signatures no longer discriminate?
-- China's 50 Cent Party and Russia's IRA both employed real humans posting real opinions for money.
+- China's [50 Cent Party](https://en.wikipedia.org/wiki/50_Cent_Party) and Russia's [IRA](https://en.wikipedia.org/wiki/Internet_Research_Agency) both employed real humans posting real opinions for money.
 If the posts are sincere but paid, is that flooding?
-Astroturfing?
+[Astroturfing](https://en.wikipedia.org/wiki/Astroturfing)?
 Just marketing?
 - Benkler's 2016 finding was that bot amplification did not meaningfully shift users' *source diet* — mainstream media still dominated.
 Does that finding still hold in a TikTok-dominated 2026 information environment?
 What would it take to redo that study today?
 - If a platform cannot reliably tell a coordinated campaign from a viral trend, should the default be permissive (let it run) or restrictive (throttle unfamiliar spikes)?
 Who wins under each default?

-**Bring back.** Your group's best operational definition of "coordinated inauthentic behavior" that a platform could actually enforce — and the biggest false-positive case it produces.
+**Bring back.** Your group's best operational definition of "[coordinated inauthentic behavior](https://transparency.meta.com/policies/community-standards/inauthentic-behavior/)" that a platform could actually enforce — and the biggest false-positive case it produces.

 ---

 ## Breakout B: Labels, Bans, or Nothing — State-Affiliated Media
 <!-- breakout id="B" status="current" refreshed="2026-07-06" -->

-**Motion.** *"Platforms should label all state-affiliated media accounts (RT, CGTN, VOA, BBC, Al Jazeera, PressTV, etc.) with a uniform disclosure — and neither ban them nor leave them unlabeled."*
+**Motion.** *"Platforms should label all state-affiliated media accounts ([RT](https://en.wikipedia.org/wiki/RT_(TV_network)), [CGTN](https://en.wikipedia.org/wiki/CGTN), VOA, BBC, Al Jazeera, PressTV, etc.) with a uniform disclosure — and neither ban them nor leave them unlabeled."*

 <!-- current-events:start topic="state-media-labels" -->
 **Prep reads (5–10 min).**